krishaamer/green-filter-research/research/literature/ai.md

 ### Transparency & Explainability {#transparency-explainability}

-AI-explainability (named XAI in literature) is key to creating trust and there’s several authors in literature calling for more transparency and explainability.
+AI-explainability (2XAI in literature) is key to creating trust and there’s several authors in literature calling for more transparency and explainability.

+As human we tend to fear what we don’t understand.
+AI-models are opaque *black boxes*, where it’s difficult to pin-point exactly why a certain decision was made, such as a inside the human brain.
+This line of thought leads me to the idea of ***AI psychologists,*** who might figure out the ***thought?*** patterns inside the model.

 Explainability requires ***Algorithmic Transparency**.*